rafaelglikis/sinama/README.md

     // Go to the symfony.com website
     $crawler = $client->request('GET', 'https://www.symfony.com/blog/');

-The method returns a [Crawler](https://api.symfony.com/4.1/Symfony/Component/DomCrawler/Crawler.html) object.
+The method returns a Crawler object compatible with [Symfony/Component/DomCrawler/Crawler](https://api.symfony.com/4.1/Symfony/Component/DomCrawler/Crawler.html) .

 To use your own Guzzle settings, you may create and pass a new Guzzle 6 instance to Sinama.
 For example, to add a 60 second request timeout: